Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder Adjustment and Instrumental Variables: Trade-offs Under Violations in Instrumental Variable Assumptions

 \begin{prop} Under Eqs. (\ref{eq:simple_first}), (\ref{eq:simple_second}), and (\ref{eq:z_u_violation}), $\hat{A}_2 \overset{p}{\to} c_0 + c_1c_2+c_2c_3c_I$, $\hat{A}_3 \overset{p}{\to} c_0 + \frac{c_1c_2(1-c_I^2)}{1-(c_3+c_1c_I)^2}$, and $\hat{A}_4 \overset{p}{\to} c_0 + \frac{c_2c_I}{c_3 + c_1c_I}$. \end{prop}

-The derivation for $A_2$ is a straightforward application of Wright's path analysis so only the proofs for $A_3$ and $A_4$ are provided.\citep{wright_method_1934} To better interpret these quantities, we can think about both paths on the DAG and remaining variance after orthogonalizing variables via the Frisch-Waugh-Lovell Theorem (FWL).\citep{lovell_simple_2008} Looking at the pathways, $c_1c_2$ is the backdoor path from $X$ to $Y$ through $U$, $c_2c_3c_I$ is the backdoor path through $Z$, and $c_2c_I$ is the path from $Z$ to $Y$ via $U$. $c_3 + c_1c_I$ is the unconditional correlation between $Z$ and $X$, which includes both the direct and backdoor path via $U$. $1-c_I^2$ depicts the remaining (stochastic) variation in $Z$ after orthogonalizing $U$ while $1-(c_3 + c_1c_I)^2$ is the remaining variance in $X$ after orthogonalizing $Z$.
+Establishing the convergence result for $A_2$ is a straightforward application of Wright's path analysis so only the proofs for $A_3$ and $A_4$ are provided in the Appendix.\citep{wright_method_1934} To better interpret these quantities, we can think about both paths on the DAG and remaining variance after orthogonalizing variables via the Frisch-Waugh-Lovell Theorem (FWL).\citep{lovell_simple_2008} Looking at the pathways, $c_1c_2$ is the backdoor path from $X$ to $Y$ through $U$, $c_2c_3c_I$ is the backdoor path through $Z$, and $c_2c_I$ is the path from $Z$ to $Y$ via $U$. $c_3 + c_1c_I$ is the unconditional correlation between $Z$ and $X$, which includes both the direct and backdoor path via $U$. $1-c_I^2$ depicts the remaining (stochastic) variation in $Z$ after orthogonalizing $U$ while $1-(c_3 + c_1c_I)^2$ is the remaining variance in $X$ after orthogonalizing $Z$.

 Of particular interest is the trade-off between using $Z$ in 2SLS and using $Z$ in OLS.
 We find that adjusting for $Z$ is superior to using $Z$ for 2SLS if $\frac{c_I}{c_3 + c_1c_I} > \frac{c_1(1-c_I^2)}{1-(c_3+c_1c_I)^2}$.
 We can begin to interpret this inequality with the reoccurring theme that if the IV is strong then attaining this inequality is more difficult: a strong IV will cause $c_3+c_1c_I$ to be large which inflates the inconsistency in $A_3$ while it decreases the consistency for $A_4$.
 The remaining variation in $Z$ not caused by $U$, or $c_I$, is an important quantity because as $c_I$ decreases, the inconsistency in $A_3$ will increase while the inconsistency in $A_4$ will decrease.
 In this sense, a simple sensitivity analysis procedure could be to benchmark the variation in the IV that is explained by the covariates.
 One could use this benchmark to conjecture how much of the variation in the IV is explained by an unobserved confounder.
 If this quantity is small then one could plausibly assume a fair amount of variation in $Z$ free from unobserved confounding and, thus, $c_I$ is small.
 These trade-offs can be visualized in Figure \ref{fig:uc_viz} where $c_0 = 0.3, c_1 = 0.7,$ and $c_2 = 0.7$.